sourcegraph/about/company/values.md

 If we discover that we've produced something that does not meet our quality bar, we'll roll it back (for example, revert a commit, roll back a deployment, or unpublish content) until we can make it high quality.
 If that's not possible, we'll prioritize improving it.

+High-quality doesn't mean perfect or fully complete.
 High-quality isn't the opposite of iterative.
 You can keep quality high while still being iterative by narrowing the scope (for example, by solving a smaller problem at first, or by solving it only for certain customers initially).

 ### Open and transparent